MohdArishkhan/TraceSync/README.md

 - Express.js
 - Google Generative AI (Gemini)

-## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
 - Google Generative AI for the Gemini API
-- Flutter team for the amazing framework
-- Made with ❤️ by Aditya Kumar Rajput and Harsh Gupta
 - 2026